emanoel-bruno/Game-Pokemon-Claw-Machine/README.md

 This is a simple 3D game of pokemon, made using OpenGl e SFML.

-## How to install OpenGL on Debian based distos
+## How to install OpenGL on Debian based distros

     sudo apt-get install freeglut3 -y
     sudo apt-get install freeglut3-dev -y